WebOrigami/docs/src/content/framework/tutorial.md

 ```
 {
-  # The public folder is what users can browse.
+  # The public tree is what users can browse.
   public = {
     # Generate the index page from the index.orit template.
-    index.html = index.orit()
+    index.html = index.orit(teamData.yaml)

     # Generate a page in the team area for each team member.
     team = @map/values(teamByName, =person.orit(_), { extension: "->html" })